Guide to sharing channels with external organizations

 Working in shared channels

 Working in a channel shared with external organizations is similar to using other channels in Slack.
-You can identify a shared channel by the diamond icon next to the name in your channel list.
+You can identify these channels by the diamond icon next to the name in your channel list.
 Keep reading to learn more about what to expect when working in channels you’re sharing.

 View a member's profile

-When a member from an external organization sends a message in a shared channel, you'll see their profile photo, and certain fields in their profile with their organization's Slack icon in the bottom right corner.
-You can view their profile, but you won't be able to see any status they've set in their workspace.
+When a member from an external organization sends a message in a channel you're sharing, you'll see their profile photo with their organization's Slack icon in the bottom right corner.
+You can view certain fields in their profile, but you won't be able to see any status they've set in their workspace.

 Use custom emoji

-In shared channels, you can use your workspace’s custom emoji like you would in any other channel.
+In channels you're sharing, you can use your workspace’s custom emoji like you would in any other channel.
 Members of external organizations can see your workspace’s custom emoji, but won’t be able to use them in messages or add them as emoji reactions.

 Use apps and workflows

 Tip: We've taken added precautions to keep your workspace secure when sharing channels with external organizations.
-Visit Security and data policies for shared channels to learn more.
+Visit Slack Connect security and data policies to learn more.

 - Standard, Plus, and Enterprise Grid plans